penguinnnnn/course_project_PKU/readme.md

-# These are my course projects:
+# Course projects done at PKU:

 Ataxx: A simple AI of ataxx.